faren-f/ADR_DP_similarity/README.md

 conda env create -f environment.yml
 ```

-## Implimentation
+## Implementation

-In the following, the step-by-step instructions to run the pipeline and obtain the results are described:
+The following section provides step-by-step instructions to run the pipeline and obtain the results described in the paper.

-## Knowledge Graph (KG) Construction
+### Knowledge Graph (KG) Construction

 - **Homogeneous KG:**
   Run the script `KG_Construction/GraphConstruction_homo.R` to construct a homogeneous KG for the **Node2Vec** and **GraphConv** models.